ten0s/alley-docker/README.md

 exit
 </pre>

-* Build building environment for PowerAlley based on the image above
+* Build the building environment for PowerAlley based on the image above

 <pre>
 $ pushd centos6/build-env/